Maria Sotolongo’s television career started when she was just 19 years old.

-Maria has two degrees in communications at the University of Houston and in broadcast meteorology at Mississippi State University.
+Maria has two communications degrees from the University of Houston and a third in broadcast meteorology from Mississippi State University.

-In 2007, Maria stepped away from morning television to be a full-time mommy.
-She produced two documentaries.
+In 2007, Maria stepped away from morning television to be a full-time mom.
+During that time, she produced two documentaries.

 “Breathe,” which is a film about home births, received a Remi Award at Houston’s Worldfest.

 Like so many Houstonians, Maria and her family were affected by Hurricane Harvey and the dam releases.
-Her desire is to share her journey and inspire changes so this doesn’t happen again in our city.
+The experience inspired her to create the award-winning Harvey documentary, “Changed: When the Dams Opened.”

-When she’s not storytelling or doing the weather, Maria enjoys the Houston music scene, good food and heading to Galveston beaches with her husband, Phil, and their three kids.
+When she’s not storytelling or doing the weather, Maria enjoys the Houston music scene, good food and heading to Galveston beach with her husband, Phil, and their three kids.

 You can reach Maria at email@example.com or on social media.